hairinwind/myKafka/my-kafka-consumer-local-state-store/README.md

 key: target_account
 value: amount
 ```
+To keep it simple, the key is the target_account and the message is the amount.
+In real world, the message shall be an object and contains both target_account and the amount.

 sum the amount (balance) and save to local state store
 read balance from local state store

 ## url to test